Transport in Milford Sound: Haast-Hollyford Highway

-In April 2001, a tabloid publication was circulated via daily newspapers in the South Island by backers of the plan for both the Haast-Hollyford and Karamea-Collingwood links.
+In April 2001, a tabloid publication was circulated via daily newspapers in the South Island by backers of the plan for the Haast-Hollyford link.
 The publication was widely criticised by environmentalist groups, including Fish and Game New Zealand, the Royal Forest and Bird Protection Society of New Zealand and the Green Party.

-Prior to the 2002 general election, the Leader of the National Party Don Brash and others were given a reconnaissance helicopter flight over the full length of the route; all were very receptive to the concept and proposal.

-In 2004, Ted Loose, Chairman of Environment Southland, said in an editorial that "since [a Haast-Hollyford road] was first mooted, progress has been stymied by people purporting to care about the social, economic, and ecological effects of building a road through a National Park.
-And all the while, problems associated with congestion at, and on the road to Milford have been escalating."

-The re-elected Mayor for Southland District, Frana Cardno, said in an editorial to the Southland Times on 9 October that the suggestion of the Haast–Hollyford road needed to be revived.

-In 2005, the Department of Conservation called for submissions on a new conservation plan.
-The old plan had said a road through the Hollyford Valley was "unlikely".
-Over 800 submissions were put received on many issues, but a large proportion (over 500) were in support of a link road.

 Submissions to the Westland District Council 2009-2019 Long Term Council Community Plan in 2009 supported the opening of the road.
 The Council passed a motion of support for the proposed road and allocated $100,000 towards improving the gravelled road from Jackson Bay to the Cascade River.

 In 2010, Christchurch businessman Earl Hagaman commissioned a report (the Octa Report) suggesting a toll road could be built for $225–315 million.
 Hagaman, founder of the Scenic Circle Hotels chain, argued the road would be of national significance, boosting the $21.7 billion tourism industry and significantly reducing driving time to Milford Sound.
 Construction was estimated to cost up to $315 million (and annual maintenance of over $1 million).
 According to the study, the costs would be acceptable due to the local benefits and additional tourism income it would provide, though conservation groups oppose the project.

 In March 2010, Minister of Economic Development Gerry Brownlee met with the Westland and Southland district councils and with Hagaman, saying "I'm personally supportive of [a road] but it's not something that the Government is actually considering at the present time."
-The Ministry of Economic Development briefly considered a new proposal for the road the same year, but did not see any net gain from an economic viewpoint.
+The Ministry of Economic Development had briefly considered a new proposal for the road the same year, but did not see any net gain from an economic viewpoint.